m1neeS/TrashClassification/README.md

 2. **Classification results**:
     - The model's performance on trash classification can be evaluated using metrics like accuracy and loss on the validation set.

+## Conclusion

+1. **Key Achievements**:
+    - This project successfully builds a CNN model that can classify images of trash into different categories such as glass, paper, metal, and plastic.
+    - By using image augmentation techniques and Dropout layers, the model is able to generalize better and reduce overfitting.
+    - The model training and results are tracked using Weights & Biases for efficient experiment monitoring.

+2. **Areas for Improvement**:
+    - **Data Imbalance**: The dataset may be imbalanced with certain categories having fewer images.
+Future improvements could involve handling this imbalance with techniques like oversampling or using weighted loss functions.
+    - **Model Tuning**: Experiment with different architectures or hyperparameters (e.g., deeper networks, different optimizers) to improve performance.
+    - **Transfer Learning**: Implement transfer learning by leveraging pre-trained models such as ResNet or MobileNet to boost accuracy.

+3. **Next Steps**:
+    - Further experiments can include testing on additional datasets or real-world trash images to evaluate the model's performance in diverse environments.
+    - Deploying the model into a web app or mobile application for practical use in waste management systems.

 ## Contributing

 1. **Fork the repository** to your GitHub account.